pombreda/lepl/doc-src/manual/closing.rst

 for starting me thinking about this, but that would have got nowhere without Sam Wilmott's `Pattern Matching in Python
 <http://www.wilmott.ca/python/patternmatching.html>`_ from which I have stolen
-almost everything (well, a large chunk of LEPL 1.0, including the repetition syntax).
+almost everything (well, a large chunk of Lepl 1.0, including the repetition syntax).

-`PyParsing <http://pyparsing.wikispaces.com/>`_ was also a major motivation (if you don't like the way LEPL handles spaces, you may prefer Paul McGuire's package which is, I think, pretty much the standard for simple, recursive descent Python parsers).
+`PyParsing <http://pyparsing.wikispaces.com/>`_ was also a major motivation (if you don't like the way Lepl handles spaces, you may prefer Paul McGuire's package which is, I think, pretty much the standard for simple, recursive descent Python parsers).